 COMMUNITY-BASED INTEGRATED MANAGEMENT OF CHILDHOOD ILLNESS (CB-IMCI)

-During this fiscal year, the CB-IMCI programme was expanded to eight more districts making the total of thirty-three.
-The CB-IMCI programme has shown positive results in the management of childhood illnesses in comparison to districts where the programme is not implemented.
-The incidence of ARI and pneumonia detection is higher in the districts where the CB-IMCI programme is implemented compared to non-CB IMCI districts.
-However, the severity of pneumonia is lower in the districts where the CB-IMCI programme is implemented in comparison to the districts where the CB-IMCI programme is not implemented.
+During this fiscal year, the CB-IMCI program was expanded to eight more districts making the total of thirty-three.
+The CB-IMCI program has shown positive results in the management of childhood illnesses in comparison to districts where the programme is not implemented.
+The incidence of ARI and pneumonia detection is higher in the districts where the CB-IMCI program is implemented compared to non-CB IMCI districts.
+However, the severity of pneumonia is lower in the districts where the CB-IMCI program is implemented in comparison to the districts where the CB-IMCI program is not implemented.

 CONTROL OF DIARRHOEAL DISEASE (CDD)

-A substantial progress has been achieved in control of Diarrhoeal diseases among the Nepalese children.
-The proportion of severe dehydration cases and case fatality rate has decreased to 1.4 and 0.11 percent during the FY 2062/63.
+Substantial progress has been achieved in control of Diarrhoeal diseases among Nepalese children.
+The proportion of severe dehydration cases and the case fatality rate has decreased to 1.4 and 0.11 percent during the FY 2062/63.
 Almost nine out of ten diarrhoeal cases were treated with oral rehydration solution (ORS), while treatment with IV fluid had decreased from 2.9 percent to 1.9 percent in FY 2062/63.